Questions about Costs & Funding

 What is the Carnegie Mellon Silicon Valley tuition?

-Students should expect to spend approximately $230 each semester on books and materials.
+Additional Expenses: Each program may assess additional fees.
+Students should also expect expenses each semester for books and materials.

 California Residents ONLY

 You must pay the state-imposed assessment for the Student Tuition Recovery Fund (STRF) if all of the following applies to you:

 - You are a student, who is a California resident and prepays all or part of your tuition either by cash, guaranteed student loans, or personal loans, and

 - Your total charges are not paid by any third-party payer such as an employer, government program or other payer unless you have a separate agreement to repay the third party.

 You are not eligible for protection from the STRF and you are not required to pay the STRF assessment, if either of the following applies: